Affective and Conversational Predictors of Re-Engagement in Human-Robot Interactions -- A Student-Centered Study with A Humanoid Social Robot: Introduction

 \section{Introduction}

 Social robots have emerged as transformative tools in various sectors, including healthcare, education, and hospitality, due to their ability to interact with humans in socially meaningful ways~\cite{vishwakarma2024adoption}.
 These robots are designed not only to perform tasks but also to provide emotional support, foster social engagement, and enhance user experiences.
-For example, in healthcare, social robots assist elderly patients by offering companionship~\cite{ahmed2024human} and supporting mental well-being~\cite{laban2024building}, while in education, they serve as tutors or co-learners to promote cognitive and social development~\cite{donnermann2022social}.
-Their integration into daily life highlights their potential to reshape human-robot interactions (HRI) and address critical societal needs.
+For example, in healthcare, social robots assist elderly patients by offering companionship~\cite{mishra2022nadine} and supporting mental well-being~\cite{laban2024building}, while in education, they serve as tutors or co-learners to promote cognitive and social development~\cite{donnermann2022social}.
+As these robots move beyond experimental prototypes and begin to interact with the general public, their success depends largely on their ability to foster meaningful and sustained engagement with users.

-Among social robots, hyper-realistic humanoid robots stand out for their ability to mimic human appearance and behavior with striking accuracy.
-Unlike less anthropomorphic robots, hyper-realistic models like Nadine – a robot capable of maintaining eye contact, remembering past interactions, and simulating emotions – create opportunities for deeper emotional connections with users~\cite{mishra2022uncanny}.
-These robots are particularly promising in roles requiring empathy and personal interaction, such as caregiving or customer service~\cite{mishra2022nadine, thalmann2021nadine}.
-However, their heightened realism also introduces unique challenges.

-A key issue with hyper-realistic social robots is the uncanny valley effect, a phenomenon where near-human likeness evokes discomfort or eeriness instead of familiarity~\cite{mori2012uncanny}.
-This effect is often attributed to cognitive dissonance arising from mismatches between a robot’s human-like appearance and its imperfect behavior or capabilities~\cite{zhang2020literature}.
-To address this issue, some researchers suggest designing robots with deliberately non-human features to avoid triggering the uncanny valley~\cite{schwind2018avoiding, carey2024unmasking}.
-While effective in reducing initial discomfort, this approach limits the potential for creating meaningful social bonds, as users may struggle to connect emotionally with less humanlike robots~\cite{zhang2023emotional}.

-An alternative strategy involves enhancing the interaction quality of hyper-realistic robots to align with user expectations.
-Recent advancements in LLMs, such as GPT-4~\cite{achiam2023gpt}, have significantly improved natural language understanding and generation capabilities in robots.
-These models enable fluid and contextually aware conversations, enhancing the robot’s ability to engage users meaningfully~\cite{abbas2024talkwithmachines, atuhurra2024large, lim2023sign}.
-Although LLM-powered systems have been explored in applications like mental health coaching and education~\cite{spitale2023vita, latif2024physicsassistant}, their role in mitigating the uncanny valley effect – particularly in hyper-realistic social robots – remains underexplored.

-Given the increasing presence of AI-driven technologies in daily life, students are more likely to engage with and have greater familiarity with such innovations~\cite{stein2024attitudes}.
-This demographic is particularly relevant for studying interactions with hyper-realistic social robots, as they are more likely to be early adopters and frequent users of these technologies~\cite{bick2024rapid}.
-By focusing on this age group, our study aligns with prior research~\cite{morillo2024age} indicating that age influences perceptions of AI and robotics, ensuring that our results reflect the attitudes of the most relevant user group while maintaining statistical robustness.